-6. The causes of action asserted in this Complaint arise under the General Maritime Law of the United States.

-- 7. At all times material hereto, RCCL, personally or through an agent: - a.
+- 5. The matter in controversy exceeds, exclusive of interest and costs, the sum specified by 28 U.S.C. § 1332.
+In the alternative, if diversity jurisdiction does not apply, then this matter falls under the admiralty and maritime jurisdiction of this Court. - 6.
+The causes of action asserted in this Complaint arise under the General Maritime Law of the United States. - 7.
+At all times material hereto, RCCL, personally or through an agent: - a.
 Operated, conducted, engaged in or carried on a business venture in this state and/or county or had an office or agency in this state and/or county; - b.
 Was engaged in substantial activity within this state; - c.
 Operated vessels in the waters of this state; - d.
-Committed one or more of the acts stated in Florida Statutes §§ 48.081, 48.181 and/or 48.193; - e.
-The acts of RCCL set out in this Complaint occurred in whole or in part in this county and/or state. - f.
+Committed one or more of the acts stated in Fla.
+Stat. §§ 48.081, 48.181 and/or 48.193; - e.
+The acts of RCCL set out herein occurred in whole or in part in this county and/or state. - f.
 RCCL was engaged in the business of providing to the public and to the Plaintiffs in particular, for compensation, vacation cruises aboard their vessels. - 8.
 RCCL is subject to the jurisdiction of the Courts of this state.

-The Excursion Entity's contract with RCCL meets all requirements to satisfy a finding of specific jurisdiction under Florida Statute § 48.193(1)(a)(9).
+The Excursion Entities' contract with RCCL meets all requirements to satisfy a finding of specific jurisdiction under Florida Statute § 48.193(1)(a)(9).

-9. At all times material hereto, the Excursion Entity entered into a contract with RCCL concerning the subject excursion, which, upon information and belief, (a) contains a choice-of-law clause designating Florida law as the governing law; (b) contains a provision whereby the Excursion Entity agreed to submit to the exclusive jurisdiction of the courts of Florida; (c) involves consideration of not less than \$250,000 or relate to an obligation arising out of a transaction involving in the aggregate not less than \$250,000; (d) does not violate the U.S. Constitution; and (e) has at least one party of the contract that is a resident of Florida or incorporated under the laws of Florida.
-Therefore, the contract between RCCL and the Excursion Entity meets all requirements to satisfy a finding of specific jurisdiction under Florida Statute § 48.193(1)(a)(9).
+9. At all times material hereto, the Excursion Entities entered into a contract with RCCL concerning the subject excursion, which, upon information and belief, (a) contains a choice-of-law clause designating Florida law as the governing law; (b) contains a provision whereby the Excursion Entities agreed to submit to the exclusive jurisdiction of the courts of Florida; (c) involves consideration of not less than \$250,000 or relate to an obligation arising out of a transaction involving in the aggregate not less than \$250,000; (d) does not violate the U.S. Constitution; and (e) has at least one party of the contract that is a resident of Florida or incorporated under the laws of Florida.
+Therefore, the contract between RCCL and the Excursion Entities meets all requirements to satisfy a finding of specific jurisdiction under Florida Statute § 48.193(1)(a)(9).

-The Excursion Entity's continuous and systematic general business contacts with Florida satisfy a finding of general jurisdiction under Florida Statute § 48.193(2).
+The Excursion Entities' continuous and systematic general business contacts with Florida satisfy a finding of general jurisdiction under Florida Statute § 48.193(2).

-10. At all times material hereto, the Excursion Entity has engaged in substantial and not isolated activity within this state, including, but not limited to: (a) reaching out to cruise lines in Florida and establishing long-term partnerships with them; (b) deriving a substantial portion of their revenues from their business with Florida-based cruise lines; (c) periodically traveling to Miami to meet with cruise line executives for purposes of maintaining the business relationships and/or obtaining new business; (d) procuring insurance through companies in Florida; (e) maintaining Florida entities as "Agents of Record" for insurance purposes; (f) agreeing to insure and indemnify entities in Florida; (g) signing premium financing agreements with Florida entities in order to obtain a loan to pay for liability insurance premiums; (h) buying parts and/or supplies from Florida-based suppliers to operate their excursions; (i) signing powers of attorney and/or appointing attorneys-in-fact in Florida to carry out their Florida operations; and/or (j) participating in cruise industry trade shows in Miami (e.g., Sea trade).2
+10. At all times material hereto, the Excursion Entities have engaged in substantial and not isolated activity within this state, including, but not limited to: (a) reaching out to cruise lines in Florida and establishing long-term partnerships with them; (b) deriving a substantial portion of their revenues from their business with Florida-based cruise lines; (c) periodically traveling to Miami to meet with cruise line executives for purposes of maintaining the business relationships and/or obtaining new business; (d) procuring insurance through companies in Florida; (e) maintaining Florida entities as "Agents of Record" for insurance purposes; (f) agreeing to insure and indemnify entities in Florida; (g) signing premium financing agreements with Florida entities in order to obtain a loan to pay for liability insurance premiums; (h) buying parts and/or supplies from Florida-based suppliers to operate their excursions; (i) signing powers of attorney and/or appointing attorneys-in-fact in Florida to carry out their Florida operations; and/or (j) participating in cruise industry trade shows in Miami (e.g., Sea trade).2